 Canceling Private Mortgage Insurance

-Keep a record of payments
+Keep a running total of payments

-Keep a running total of money going toward the principal.
-Also keep track of what other homes are being sold for in your neighborhood.
-Unfortunately, if you have a recent mortgage - five years or under, you probably haven't had a chance to pay very much of the principal: you have been paying mostly interest.
+Study your statements often.
+Pay attention to the purchase prices of other houses in your neighborhood.
+Unfortunately, if yours is a recent mortgage - five years or under, you probably haven't had a chance to pay a lot of the principal: you are paying mostly interest.

 Foxfield Financial can help find out if you can eliminate your PMI.
-Give us a call at 720-598-8300.
+Call us at 720-598-8300.

 Got a Question?